Aging Out of Foster Care: Financial Assistance & Resources

 • Set high expectations.
 Give them positive messages about what’s possible for them.
 Talk about their going to college or starting their own business.

 • Don’t delay.
 Start preparing them for adulthood early.
 Introduce important concepts like saving money for long-term goals while they’re young.
+High school is a good place to learn about financial literacy.

 • Gradually give them responsibilities.
 Involve them in setting rules and establishing appropriate consequences for their behavior.
 As they show they’re able, help them learn and practice adult life skills.